-There are few better places to start a road trip than San Francisco.
+There are few better places to start a road trip to Yosemite National Park than San Francisco.
 From walking on the Golden Gate Bridge to seeing the bay up-close via boat, foot or the aquarium, you’ll find San Francisco offers a fantastic blend of outdoor experiences and cultural opportunities.
 Don’t miss visiting Alcatraz Island, a national park site.

-After exploring this colorful city, hit the open road to towns like Livermore and Dublin on the “sunny side of the bay.”
-There’s a vibrant wine scene here as well as alfresco dining and affordable lodging.
-Continue east to Oakdale, known for its cowboy culture, and then on to towns like Sonora and Pinecrest, home to lakeside resorts and historic Gold Rush towns.
+After exploring this colorful city, hit the open road to towns like Livermore and Dublin on the “sunny side” of the bay.
+There’s a vibrant organic wine scene here as well as alfresco dining and affordable lodging.
+Continue east to Oakdale for lakeside camping and agri-tourism opportunities, and then on to towns like Sonora and Pinecrest, home to lakeside resorts and historic Gold-Rush towns.
 Don’t miss Columbia State Historic Park where scenes from the TV show Little House on the Prairie were filmed.

 Beyond lies Yosemite in all its breathtaking beauty.
-Be sure to read our In the Park section for everything to do, including our favorite hiking trails [pages 4-19].
 Spend the night in the park or just outside of it in gorgeous lodges, cabins or houses.

 After exploring Yosemite, exit via the Arch Rock Entrance to towns like Mariposa where charming downtowns and outdoor activities await.

 As you drive closer to San Francisco, stretch your legs in Modesto to dine and buy fresh produce at a fruit stand.
-Discover our top picks on this route in the next several pages.
+Discover our top picks on this route.

 Start: San Francisco